 During the program, teams will spend time addressing a specific issue employing the frames of mission-based leadership and organizational development.

 Team members will complete the Action Learning Project form.

 Presentation of the Action Learning Project:

-During Module II, team members will present their project to the other agencies.
+At the end of the program, team members will present their proposed project to the other agencies.
 Agencies provide feedback to the team members.

 Please contact Troy Zeigler, Catholic Charities USA, at email@example.com or at 703.236.6239.